acne

 • avoid makeup that contains oil

-• remove make-up and thoroughly cleanse your skin before bed
+• Remove makeup and thoroughly cleanse your skin before going to bed

 • shower after exercise